Lateral Step Ups Explained: Benefits, Muscles Worked & More

-Lateral step-ups are a variation of the traditional step-up exercise, which involve stepping onto a bench or box sideways rather than forward, adding an extra layer of challenge to your workout.
+Lateral step-ups are a variation of the traditional step-up exercise, which involves stepping onto a bench or box sideways rather than forward, adding an extra layer of challenge to your workout.

 The step-up exercise is widely recognized as one of the most effective leg exercises, offering an accessible learning curve compared to exercises such as squats, deadlifts, or Bulgarian split squats.

-Despite necessitating balance control, step-ups generally aren’t significantly more challenging than ascending a flight of stairs.
+Despite requiring balance control, step-ups generally aren’t significantly more challenging than ascending a flight of stairs.

 By altering your movement direction from forward to sideways, lateral step-ups add a unique layer of complexity to the exercise.